lawarner/sockstr/README.md

 A number of I/O modes are supported and a Stream such as asynchronous, polling, etc.  These can be used interchangably on an open Stream.

-This library is compatible with Windows and Linux, and has recently been ported to ARM Linux using the Raspberry Pi toolchain.
+This library is compatible with Windows and Linux 32 and 64 bits, Linux ARM and has recently been ported to Android.

 Sample code
 ===========